yatfanlau/Data-Science-Coding-Challenge-Loan-Default-Prediction/README.md

 #### Base Model performance

-After obtaining the optimal hyperparameters, the base models are trained on the whole training set and thier indepndent performances are given below
+After obtaining the optimal hyperparameters, the base models are trained on the whole training set and thier indepndent performances(AUC) are given below

 - **XGBoost**: 0.7604
 - **CatBoost**: 0.7601